chetnashah/javawork/kotlinwork/KotlinClasses.md

 // this kind of looks like JS constructor functions class Person(firstName: String) { // firstName is a parameter to constructor body, not a property/member on the class
-    /*...*/ // class body - only memer declarations allowed, for other code it will complain: Expecting member declaration init {
+    /*...*/ // class body - only memer declarations allowed, for other code it will complain: Expecting member declaration

+    val name = "Mr."+firstName // member declarations and assignment expression allowed, but not statements init {
         // custom init code goes here
     }